Iangonet/ianngonethong/README.md

 # ianngonethong
 # Hi, I'm Ian

-I’m a Computational Cognitive Science student at UC Davis interested in data engineering, machine learning, and data analytics.
+I am a recent graduate from UC Davis where I studied Cognitive Science with a computational focus, with a minor in Social Science Data Analysis and Visualization.
+I an interested in data engineering, machine learning, and data analytics.

 ## Technical Interests
 - Data pipelines